ElvishJerricco/CCJamJun14/README.md

-CCJamJun14
+Cinnamon
 ==========

-My entry is an event based, modular, monitoring system.
+An event based, modular, monitoring system.
 It comes default with power and system modules.
 It uses LuaLua to make everything object oriented, making code cleaner.
 It's designed to show any number of modules on any number of screens, even remote ones.

 Modular
 =======

-In the CCJam/modules folder, you will find files for each module.
+In the modules folder, you will find files for each module.
 The modules are loaded through LuaLua's require function, so modules have to return something.
 That something in this case, is a class that subclasses Module and implements all the specific behavior for the module.

 Modules have five methods